Ircama/construct-gallery/README.md

 }
 ```

-In the previous form which uses the *ordered_sample_bytes* attribute, the keywords defined in *contextkw* are globally available for all samples.
+In the previous form, which uses the *ordered_sample_bytes* attribute, the keywords defined in *contextkw* are globally available for all samples of the *GalleryItem*.

-In addition, *construct_gallery* allows using the *ordered_sample_bin_ref* attribute, which associates a reference ("reference", with customizable key label) to each byte sequence("binary", fixed key):
+In addition, *construct_gallery* allows using the *ordered_sample_bin_ref* attribute, which associates a reference (see "reference" in the following example, with customizable key label) to each byte sequence("binary", fixed key):

 ```python
 from collections import OrderedDict